Why People are taking an Interest in Sobriety

-“Probably one of the biggest disincentives for people thinking of drinking less is the idea of being perceived in a certain way by friends and family.
+“Probably one of the biggest disincentives for people drinking less is the idea of being perceived in a certain way by friends and family.
 No one wants to be labelled the person that’s not fun, that you’re somehow a killjoy.
-It’s also about how drinking becomes the foundation for many of our relationships.
-When people start dating, when they make friends, often drinking is part of how those bonds are forged, so not drinking can be viewed as opting out of that shared experience.
+It’s also how drinking becomes the foundation for many of our relationships.
+When people start dating, when they make friends, often drinking is part of how those bonds are forged, so not drinking viewed as opting out of that shared experience.
 It is quite hard to resist that without feeling like you become the outlier in the group, which nobody wants to be.
 It’s not an alcohol thing; any situation where everybody is participating on something, and you are the person who is not, is othering.
 But drinking is one version of this that comes up all the time.
 So, there is a huge amount of pressure to conform.”

-Far from cutting short the ascent of sober curiosity in Sydney, the return of lockdown might actually be giving it more momentum, Voysey believes.
-“It’s a very different psychological climate to the last lockdown, when there was this real doomsday uncertainty culture.
+Lockdown has given the sober movement even more momentum.
+Rachel says, “It’s a very different psychological climate to the last lockdown, where there was this real doomsday uncertainty culture.
 None of us knew what was going to happen, so our responses to that situation were heavily fear based.
-People got into the habit of saying ‘stuff it, I’ll just do whatever.
-Let’s throw caution to the wind’.
+People got into the habit of saying, ‘Stuff it, I’ll do whatever.
+Let’s through caution to the wind.’
 This time, I think people feel more angry than fearful, which means they are more energised to retain more control over their choices.
 A lot of my clients are most concerned about not coming out of lockdown feeling terrible like last time, and for most of them that was driven by poor diet and alcohol intake.”